Spatial preferential attachment networks: Power laws and clustering coefficients: The model

 Recall the definition of the asymptotic slope~$\gamma$ of the attachment function from~(4).
-If $\gamma>0$ this means that $f$ is asymptotically linear, and this is known, in non-spatial preferential attachment models, to lead to scale-free networks with power law exponent $\tau=1+\frac 1 \gamma$.
+As $\gamma>0$ this means that $f$ is asymptotically linear, and this is known, in nonspatial preferential attachment models, to lead to scale-free networks with power law exponent $\tau=1+\frac{1} \gamma$.

-We now illustrate the connection between non-spatial preferential and spatial attachment models.
+We now illustrate the connection between nonspatial preferential and spatial attachment models.
 Suppose the graph $G_{t-}$ is given, and a vertex is born at time $t$, but we do not know its position, which is therefore uniform on $\T_1$.
-Then, for each vertex $\x=(x,s) \in G_{t-}$, the probability that it is linked to the newborn vertex is equal to
+Then, for each vertex $\mathbf{x}=(x,s) \in G_{t-}$, the probability that it is linked to the newborn vertex is equal to